Feedback Control for Small Budget Pacing: Online Experiments

 \section{Online Experiments}

 \paragraph{Setup.} We evaluate the proposed controller using live experiments within a designated Budget Group Identifier (BGID), an internal mechanism that partitions traffic to enable controlled experimentation and fine-grained measurement.
 Our evaluation focuses on ad lines with small budgets, where delivery is highly sensitive to fluctuations.
 Small budgets with large targeting groups increases auction frequency and amplify the sensitivity of the relationship between $\lambda$ and the spend rate.
-This combination raises the system’s open-loop gain, creating a highly sensitive dynamic in which minor adjustments to $\lambda$ cause disproportionately large changes in the spend.

 \paragraph{Metrics.}